KIHestad/WotNumbers/README.md

 How to update the application after a new WoT patch/update

 - Most times we'll have to deal changing the battle2json files.
+(Remember to update the parser[version] in wotbr2j.py to the one of the game)
 - There could be something new that need to be added to the user data base, like when a new map is added.
 Add these to DbVersion.cs, increase version number in the ExpectedNumber field.
 - If new tanks are added to the game, we can use the Admin tool to download and update the Admin.db database.